NirvanaCore/NirvanaCore/README.md

 ### Hello there 👋 I'm Soniya FrontEnd web developer, from India.

 I'm fronted Intern at Aztlan and also a freelancer.
-I find inner peace in Technical Creativity and Learning.Currently epertising in MERN application and svelte.
+I find inner peace in Technical Creativity and Learning.Currently expertising in MERN application and svelte.

 ---